flaviobarros/shiny-wordcloud/README.md

 ## IMPORTANT

 This project is not an alternative Shiny Server.
-It exposes PORT 80 (not 3838) and is intented to serve only single apps to easy deployment.
+It exposes PORT 80 (not 3838) and is intented to serve only single shiny apps.